10 Essential Makeup Brushes & How to Use Them

 6. Medium Eyeshadow Brushes

-Medium-sized eye makeup brushes such as the Chikuhodo G-4 eyeshadow brush made with squirrel fur, and Koyudo eyeshadow brushes made with Kolinsky sable-hair have smaller, stiffer, flat bristles that are perfect for all-over color that gives lids a smooth finish and more intense pigment than fluffy brushes.
-Use this type of brush to get definition your eyeshadow, such as when applying bold pigments or working in the crease of the eye.
+Medium-sized eye makeup brushes generally have less airiness than large eyeshadow brushes, and can be used to apply all-over color to gives lids a smooth finish and more intense pigment than fluffy brushes, as well as to add definition your eyeshadow, such as applying bold pigments an working in the crease of the eye.

 For applying all-over color, press the pigment onto the eyelid below the crease rather than with a sweeping motion to prevent color fallout, particularly when working with bold or vibrant pigments.
 For crease work, dip the tip of the brush in eye shadow, tap off excess product, and apply pigment into the crease working from the outside edge of the eye inward along the crease.